HendrikKuehne/belief_propagation/README.md

     * Testing Christian's code on 11.9. without any modifications: rel. err. $\sim 10^{-3}$ for `psd=True`, and rel. err. $\mathcal{O}(1)$ if `psd=False`.
     * `psd=True` is necessary for tree tensor networks too (see testing with `lib.graph_creation.tree`).
     * Messages must not have positive entries; if `psd=True`, the algorithm works with messages that have negative entries (tested with messages generated from a normal distribution, and then normalized).
+    * I suspected `psd=False` might simply introduce numerical inaccuracies (see [here](https://github.com/HendrikKuehne/belief_propagation/tree/main/doc#user-content-fn-?-4fb6243a02845a613734437310be5f32)), but that is not what it does; see [here](https://github.com/HendrikKuehne/belief_propagation/tree/main/doc#the-effect-of-the-psd-option).
 * How and why does the normalization in `message_passing_step` work?
 We're simply dividing the message by the sum of it's elements; this is coming completely out of the blue for me.
     * :arrow_right: The function `message_passing_iteration` implements Kirkley's belief propagation for networks with loops (Kirkley, 2021: [Sci.
 Adv.
 7, eabf1211 (2021)](https://doi.org/10.1126/sciadv.abf1211)).
 It's messages correspond to marginal probabilities and, as such, need to be normalized; the normalization above is the one that this paper uses (see the discussion after Eq.
 12).
     * This algorithm is significantly different from Message Passing on trees, which is exact.
-See [here](https://github.com/HendrikKuehne/belief_propagation/blob/main/doc/README.md) for details.
+See [here](https://github.com/HendrikKuehne/belief_propagation/blob/main/doc/README.md#belief-propagation-and-loopy-belief-propagation) for details.
 * Why do we normalize by dividing by $\chi^{3/4}$ in `construct_network`?
 * What does Christian mean when he refers to the second method of constracting the TN (`block_bp`) as "approximate contraction based on modified belief propagation"?
 That method is exact.
     * :arrow_right: This method is based on the "Block Belief Propagation" algorithm (Arad, 2023: [Phys.
 Rev. B 108, 125111 (2023)](https://doi.org/10.1103/PhysRevB.108.125111)), which is not exact in general.